qfpl/blog/snippets/projects/infra/page.md

 ---
-title: The Functional Infrastructure Project
+title: The FPL infrastructure work
 link: /projects/infra.html
 order: 1
 ---

-This is the page snippet for the Functional Infrastructure Project.
+We're using functional programming to set up the infrastructure that we use from day to day.